Saving an AutoAI generated notebook (Beta)

 - Holdout scoring and cross-validation of the training data, with the underlying changes to some transformers in AutoAI libraries

 - Markdown cells that you can edit in the notebook editor.

 After you save a pipeline as a notebook, you can review the steps used to compose the pipeline.
 For more information on the estimators, or algorithms, and transformers that are applied to your data to create the pipeline, refer to Implementation details.

 To see for yourself what an AutoAI-generated notebook looks like:

-- After the experiment runs, choose a pipeline, then click Save as notebook.
+- After the experiment runs, choose a pipeline, then click Save and Save as notebook.

 - Name and save the notebook.